 The NCAA Division I Women's Basketball Tournament requires 64 teams to compete in a single-elimination tournament.
 Those seeds can be earned through automatic or at-large bids.

-32 teams can earn an automatic bid to play in the NCAA tournament.
-Each automatic qualifier punches their ticket by winning their Division I conference tournament, regardless of their regular-season performance.
+Traditionally, 32 teams can earn an automatic bid to play in the NCAA tournament.
+In 2021, 31 teams will earn automatic bids.
+Each automatic qualifier gets in by winning its conference tournament, regardless of their regular-season performance.

-The remaining 32 teams can be selected at an at-large bid to play in the tournament.
-These are teams that did not win their conference tournament, but impressed the committee enough to earn a trip to the Big Dance.
+The remaining teams can be selected at an at-large bid to play in the tournament.
+These are teams that did not win their conference tournament, but earned a championship invite.
 The invitations are announced on Selection Monday.

 How does the committee decide which teams get an at-large bid?